 It is very important to note that athlete’s foot is very contagious and once diagnosed should be treated immediately, either by antibiotics or by well-established herbs for athlete’s foot.
 Severe cases can spread into the toenails and cause the infected skin to begin oozing from blisters.
 It is also very possible for athlete’s foot infections to easily spread to the groin of both men and women causing what is commonly known as jock itch.

-It is important to consult with physician, herbalist, naturopathic physician, or other health care practitioner before start using herbal remedies, vitamins, or other natural medications for athlete’s foot.
-It is not advisable to continue taking herbal remedies for athlete’s foots if the symptoms do not begin to show improvement.
+It is important to consult with a physician, herbalist, naturopathic physician, or other healthcare practitioners before start using herbal remedies, vitamins, or other natural medications for athlete’s foot.
+It is not advisable to continue taking herbal remedies for athlete’s foot if the symptoms do not begin to show improvement.